nitin-ravinder/nitin-ravinder/README.md

 - 👋 Hi, I’m @nitin-ravinder
-- 👀 I’m interested in Earth obveration applications in the polar regions
+- 👀 I’m interested in Earth obveration applications in the polar regions and use data from satellite altimetry missions
 - 🌱 I’m currently working as post-graduate researcher at University of Leeds, focusing on the Greenland and Antarctic Ice Sheets
 - 📫 You can get in touch with me by email: nitin.ravinder29@gmail.com